 The acid-sensitive asparagine at position 21 in the A chain needs to be replaced by glycine to avoid deamination and dimerization of the arginine residue.

-These three structural changes and the zinc formulation result in a prolonged action compared to biosynthetic human insulin.
-When the pH 4.0 solution is injected, most of the material precipitates and is not bioavailable.
+These three structural changes and the zinc formulation result in a prolonged action compared to human biosynthetic insulin.
+When the pH 4.0 solution is injected, most material residues are not bioavailable.

 A small amount is immediately available for use, and the rest is sequestered in subcutaneous tissue.

 The onset of action of subcutaneous insulin glargine is somewhat slower than human NPH insulin.
-It is a clear solution as there is no zinc in the formula.
+It is a straightforward solution as there is no zinc in the formula.

 It consists of microcrystals that release insulin slowly, providing a long-lasting action of 18 to 26 hours, with a “no-peak” profile (according to the insulin glargine package insert).

 Pharmacokinetically, it resembles the basal insulin secretion of non-diabetic pancreatic beta cells.
-Sometimes in type 2 diabetes and in combination with a short-acting sulfonylurea (drugs that stimulate the pancreas to produce more insulin), it can offer moderate control of serum glucose levels.
+Sometimes in type 2 diabetes and in combination with a short-acting sulfonylurea (drugs that stimulate the pancreas to produce more insulin), it can reasonably control serum glucose levels.